 The Freedom of Information Act, 5 U.S.C.
-552, and implementing HHS regulations (45 CFR part 5) require NIH to release certain grant documents and records requested by members of the public, regardless of the intended use of the information.
+552, and implementing HHS regulations (45 CFR 5) require NIH to release certain grant documents and records requested by members of the public, regardless of the intended use of the information.
 These policies and regulations apply to information in the possession of NIH.
 Generally NIH cannot require grantees or contractors under grants to permit public access to their records.
 An exception related to certain research data is described in this subsection.

 NIH generally will release the following types of records pursuant to a FOIA request: